hsaini2/Java-Projects-/README.md

 "Mortgage" -  This program creates a credit assessment for the bank issuing mortgages.

 "Weight2WayConverter" - Converts Kg to Lbs and vice versa

+"Arithmetic" - This program calculates the sum, average, and product of three user-input integers

+"TypingPractice" - This program is a typing test for 1 minute

+"ThreeDiceGame" - This program calculates the figurative outcome if a Dice were to roll randomly 100 times and calculates the amount of times the outcome would be divisible by 3